IBM-Cloud/isv-operator-product-deploy-sample/README.md

 Please follow the steps listed [here](https://cloud.ibm.com/docs/Registry?topic=Registry-iam).

-## 5. Update images for security and vulnerabilities issues
+## 5. Review the Vulnerability Advisor report for the images

 It's required that you regularly build and push images to IBM Cloud Registry to ensure that the Images are free from all the vulnerabilities and security issues.
 You can view the **Security Status** of the uploaded Images on the IBM Cloud Registry.
 Vulnerability Advisor inspects your images to detect common deficiencies in certain security settings. [*Learn more*](https://cloud.ibm.com/docs/Registry?topic=va-va_index#app_configurations).